-All parcels in the County's affordable land inventory, both vacant and nonvacant, are zoned Residential Multi-Family ("RM", coastal), Residential Multiple Family ("R-3", inland) or Apartment Professional ("R-4", inland).
-All of these zoning districts permit residential use by right for housing developments, including developments in which at least 20 percent of the units are affordable to lower income households, at a minimum density of 15 dwelling units per acre.
+Residential Multi-Family ("RM", coastal), Residential Multiple Family ("R-3", inland) or Apartment Professional ("R-4", inland).
+While Aall of these zoning districts permit residential use by right for housing developments, including developments in which at least 20 percent of the units are affordable to lower income households, at a minimum density of 15 dwelling units per acre.

 Moreover, many of the parcels in the County's affordable land inventory are subject to Ordinance No. 2460, adopted on August 11, 2011.
 Ordinance No. 2460 applies an overlay zone, also known as Qualified (or "Q") zone, to subject parcels and stipulates multiple dwellings and dwelling groups are allowed by right, and that the minimum density is 16 units per acre.
 Residential density can be increased up to 30 units per acre as qualified.

-In conclusion, the County's existing regulations as outlined above already satisfy the requirements specified in Government Code Section 65583.2(c).
+While the County's existing regulations infer that housing projects that include development of 20 percent or more of the units affordable to low income households are allowed by right, measure H-IM73 calls for a Zoning Regulations amendment to add language to clearly provide the allowance for qualified parcels.
+The list of qualified properties is contained in Table in Appendix G. In conclusion, the County's existing regulations as outlined above and as proposed to modified - already satisfy the requirements specified in Government Code Section 65583.2(c).
 The County's analysis of the affordable inventory in Appendix G provides a detailed review of evidence qualifying the parcels in the Affordable Multifamily Land Inventory.

-- 3. Government Code Section 65583(a) (6).
+- 3. Government Code Section 65583(a)(6).
 This section stipulates the analysis requirements of nongovernmental constraints that may hinder a jurisdiction's ability to accommodate their fair share allocation.
 It was amended to add two requirements: 1) the housing element must identify and analyze requests to develop at densities below the density identified in the site inventory; and 2) the housing element must describe the length of time between the project's discretionary approval and the time of building permit application filing.
 Appendix G provides a detailed analysis of these constraints. - 4.
 Government Code Section 8899.50 et seq.
 Chapter 15, commencing with Section 8899.50, added Affirmatively Furthering Fair Housing (AFFH) to State law.
 AFFH originates from the federal Fair Housing Act.
 While compliance with the State's AFFH will be a mandatory component of the next housing element, jurisdictions that are a grantee or subgrantee receiving funds from Community Development Block Grant (CDBG), Emergency Solutions Grants program, or HOME Investment Partnerships program are now subject to AFFH and have the duty to affirmatively further fair housing.

-As the County is a grantee for these funding programs and will continue to pursue funding from these programs, the Housing Element includes measures to initiate implementation of AFFH, including an implementation measure for the County to participate in and complete a multijurisdictional Assessment of Fair Housing (AFH) since U.S. Census data is an important component of AFH, and the timeline to initiate the AFH will occur after completion of the 2020 Census.
+As the County is a grantee for these funding programs and will continue to pursue funding from these programs, the Housing Element includes measures to initiate implementation of AFFH, including an implementation measure for the County to participate in and complete a multijurisdictional Assessment of Fair Housing (AFH).
+Because U.S. Census data is an important component of AFH, the timeline to initiate the AFH will occur after completion of the 2020 Census.

 Other measures to implement AFFH include amending the County's Reasonable Accommodation regulations to clarify the procedure and appeal process and identify the reviewing authority.
 This program is to be completed by December 31, 2019.
 An additional AFFH policy and program is for the tenant displacement caused by housing code enforcement actions.
-More specifically, that the fines and penalties are to include relocation costs, and that these funds are to be forwarded to tenants when the owner fails to do so in a timely manner.
+More specifically, that the fines and penalties are to include relocation costs, and that these funds are to be forwarded to tenants when the owner fails to do so in a timelymanner.
 The timeline for completion of this amendment is also December 31, 2019.